damianhakert/damianhakert.github.io/source/posts/2017-02-10-postmortem-of-database-outage-of-january-31.html.md

 On January 31st an engineer started setting up multiple PostgreSQL servers in our staging environment.
-The plan was to try out [pgpool-II](http://www.pgpool.net/mediawiki/index.php/Main_Page) and see if this could reduce the load on our database by load balancing queries amongst the available hosts.
-The tracking issue for this is [infrastructure#259](https://gitlab.com/gitlab-com/infrastructure/issues/259).
+The plan was to try out [pgpool-II](http://www.pgpool.net/mediawiki/index.php/Main_Page) to see if it would reduce the load on our database by load balancing queries between the available hosts.
+Here is the issue for that plan:
+[infrastructure#259](https://gitlab.com/gitlab-com/infrastructure/issues/259).

-**± 17:20 UTC:** prior to starting this work the engineer takes an LVM snapshot of the production database and loads this into the staging environment.
+**± 17:20 UTC:** prior to starting this work, our engineer took an LVM snapshot of the production database and loaded this into the staging environment.
 This was necessary to ensure the staging database was up to date, allowing for more accurate load testing.
-This procedure normally happens automatically once every 24 hours (at 01:00 UTC), but the engineer wanted a more up to date copy of the database.
+This procedure normally happens automatically once every 24 hours (at 01:00 UTC), but they wanted a more up to date copy of the database.

-**± 19:00 UTC:** GitLab.com starts experiencing an increase in database load due to what we suspected was spam.
-In the week leading up to this day GitLab.com had been suffering from similar problems, but not this severe.
+**± 19:00 UTC:** GitLab.com starts experiencing an increase in database load due to what we suspect was spam.
+In the week leading up to this event GitLab.com had been experiencing from similar problems, but not this severe.
 One of the problems this load caused was that many users were not able to post comments on issues and merge requests.
 Getting the load under control took several hours.

-Later we would find out that part of the load was caused by a background job trying to remove a GitLab employee and their associated data.
-This was the result of their account being flagged for abuse and scheduled for removal by accident.
+We would later find out that part of the load was caused by a background job trying to remove a GitLab employee and their associated data.
+This was the result of their account being flagged for abuse and accidentally scheduled for removal.
 More information regarding this particular problem can be found in the issue ["Removal of users by spam should not hard delete"](https://gitlab.com/gitlab-org/gitlab-ce/issues/27581).

-**± 23:00 UTC:** Due to the increase of load our PostgreSQL secondary's replication process started to lag behind.
+**± 23:00 UTC:** Due to the increased load, our PostgreSQL secondary's replication process started to lag behind.
 The replication failed as WAL segments needed by the secondary were already removed from the primary.
-As GitLab.com was not using WAL archiving the secondary had to be re-synchronised manually.
+As GitLab.com was not using WAL archiving, the secondary had to be re-synchronised manually.
 This involves removing the existing data directory on the secondary, and running [pg_basebackup](https://www.postgresql.org/docs/9.6/static/app-pgbasebackup.html)